ivanvishnu/SoyNAMPredictionMethods/README.md

 # SoyNAMPredictionMethods
-R Package that accompanies "Factors Affecting Response to Recurrent Genomic Selection in Soybeans Vishnu Ramasubramanian, William D Beavis bioRxiv 2020.02.14.949008; doi: https://doi.org/10.1101/2020.02.14.949008"
+Rpackage to perform long-term recurrent genomic selection simulations and evaluate response to selection.
+Several genomic prediction models such as RRBLUP, Bayes-B, Sayes-LASSO and SVMs can be compared and evaluated for both prediction accuracies and response to selection.
+This Package accompanies the publication "Factors Affecting Response to Recurrent Genomic Selection in Soybeans Vishnu Ramasubramanian, William D Beavis bioRxiv 2020.02.14.949008; doi: https://doi.org/10.1101/2020.02.14.949008"